Inside the West’s Plans for Arctic War Against Russia

 “There’s a race and we’re not in it,” said Hoffman.
 “Somebody has got to decide to join the race.”

-One potentially abrupt shift of focus that looms over every NATO strategy meeting, is the prospect that Donald Trump could suddenly pull the U.S. out of the organization all together.
+One potentially abrupt shift of focus that looms over every NATO strategy meeting is the prospect that Donald Trump could suddenly pull the U.S. out of the organization altogether.
 The consequences would be profound, and an enormous boon to Putin, but military leaders from the field to the Pentagon try to plow on, ignoring the threat from the most unpredictable president in U.S. history.

 The author of Global Warring said the strategic importance of the Arctic had been utterly upended by climate change.
 “An area that had been considered an ice wall is now a potential highway,” said Paskal.

-A region that was once impenetrably frozen solid is allowing greater fossil fuel exploration, new fishing waters and shipping channels that cut thousands of miles from existing transcontinental routes.
+A region that was once impenetrably frozen solid is allowing greater fossil-fuel exploration, new fishing waters, and shipping channels that cut thousands of miles off existing transcontinental routes.

 There’s a scramble for access to these economic opportunities.
 Combine that with increasing tensions between NATO and Russia and you are looking at one of the world’s starkest examples of climate change making a diplomatic and potentially military impact on the real world.